Lu-Qiu/students_mental_health.github.io/proposal.md

   which provides results of an anonymous survey with over 7000 college students’ reponses.

-- It records each student’s basic info (age, gender, department), CGPA, mental health related scores (`Stress_Level`, `Depression_Score`, `Depression_Score`), and other factors that may be associated with their mental health (e.g. sleep quality, physical activity, family history of mental health issues).
+- It records each student’s basic info (age, gender, department), cumulative GPA (`CGPA`), mental health related scores (`Stress_Level`, `Depression_Score`, `Depression_Score`), and other factors that may be associated with their mental health (e.g. sleep quality, physical activity, family history of mental health issues).

 ### Planned Analyses / visualizations / coding challenges